 Website’s FAQ page is dense and hard to navigate

-Vital could easily win points just for its sustainability practices, as the company only sells environmentally responsible seafood that’s been certified by the Marine Stewardship Council and products that have been rated "best choice" or "good alternative" by Monterey Bay Aquarium Seafood Watch.
+Vital Choice could easily win points just for its sustainability practices.
+The company only sells environmentally responsible seafood that’s been certified by the Marine Stewardship Council and products that have been rated "best choice" or "good alternative" by Monterey Bay Aquarium Seafood Watch.
 The real appeal here, however, is the sheer variety.
-Vital also sells only wild-caught fish, which helps to directly support the communities involved in fishing.
+Vital Choice also sells only wild-caught fish, which helps to directly support the communities involved in fishing.

 There are so many options, both in terms of the types of salmon available and the kinds of products made with salmon.
 Imagine burgers, jerky, salmon dogs, smoked salmon, salmon roe, canned salmon, and plenty of different wild salmon choices.
 They even sell salmon pet treats.
 Send yourself or a friend one of their themed boxes to try it out, or put together your own custom order.